-E Jean Carroll applies to expand lawsuit against Trump to include CNN town hall
+E Jean Carroll sues Trump over CNN town hall insults

 Despite complaining that he was not receiving a fair trial, Mr Trump declined to give evidence on his own behalf.

-Instead, the jury were played the infamous Access Hollywood tapes, in which he boasted that “stars” were able to get away with sexually assaulting women.
+Instead, the jury was played the infamous Access Hollywood tapes, in which he boasted that “stars” were able to get away with sexually assaulting women.

 Join our commenting forum